-The photographer will filter and select the photos, unless otherwise, agreed before the shoot.
+The photographer will filter and select the photos unless otherwise, agreed before the shoot.
 This will speed up the delivery of the photographs a lot.
 Therefore, if you trust yourself more than the photographer, do voice up during the discussion with him.

 Photo Format - Printed V.S Digital

 Currently, I do only return photographs in digital form because (1) it's much easier, (2) faster and (3) environmental-friendly.
-My clients can receive the photographs immediately at any place as long as there's internet connection.
+My clients can receive the photographs immediately at any place as long as there's an internet connection.
 Whereas, the client has the choice to select and print any photograph if necessary.

-Usually, the photographer will be returning you the photographs in JPG format (no RAW file/photograph) of a certain resolution that will be good enough for your social media and probably small prints.
+Usually, the photographer will be returning the photographs in JPG format (no RAW file/photograph) of a certain resolution that will be good enough for your social media and probably small prints.
 You should opt for the highest resolution available, in case you will need to print them out in future, even if their current purpose is to be served for web viewing only.